How healthy are you?

 For a chesty, mucous cough, I would recommend Bronchoforce oral drops, but only for children over 12 years old I’m afraid!

-For a dry, tickly cough, I can recommend our A.Vogel Cough Spray for children over 4.
-This is particularly useful for those lingering coughs that stick around after the cold has cleared up.
+For a dry, tickly cough, we have A.Vogel's Cough Spray for kids.
+This is particularly useful for those lingering coughs that stick around after the cold has cleared up and is suitable for kids over 4 years.

-Unfortunately, our customer-favourite Echinaforce range is only suitable for those over 12 as well.
-However, teenagers can also experience the back-to-school bug so the Echinaforce drops or hot drink would be a good option for them.
+Our customer-favourite Echinaforce range is only suitable for those over 12 as well.
+However, teenagers can also experience the back-to-school bug so the Echinaforce drops, chewable tablets or Hot Drink would be a good option for them.
 Echinaforce is a great choice for colds, flu and other general respiratory infections.

 For a blocked or runny nose, Sinuforce Nasal Spray can be used by children over the age of 2.